Vinod Bhatia: Chafekar's account

-Chafekar says Bhatia did not talk during the crisis, but when the situation was stabilized, he demanded the aircraft land at Kargil so he could attend the event scheduled there.
+Chafekar says Bhatia did not talk during the crisis, but when the aircraft was stabilized, he demanded the aircraft land at Kargil so he could attend the event scheduled there.
 Chafekar says he refused and landed at Leh using just one engine, flying close to the hills because the aircraft could not generate much power.
 On landing, the crew saw the right engine had burst and flown off.
-The missile had probably lodged inside the engine because of a system failure.
+The missile probably lodged inside the engine because of a system failure.
 Chafekar claims he was pressured by Bhatia to take the blame for the incident.
-Bhatia had flown with Chafekar about ten times till the 2002 incident, and Chafekar says Bhatia had interfered with the set flying procedure many times.
-In August 2001, during a supplies drop at Daulat Beg Oldi, Chafekar says Bhatia had tried to captain the flight and created issues.
+Bhatia had flown with Chafekar around ten times till the 2002 incident, and Chafekar says Bhatia interfered with the set flying procedure many times.
+In August 2001, during a supplies drop at Daulat Beg Oldi, Chafekar says Bhatia tried to captain the flight and created issues.

 Later life

-As of 1 August 2001, Bhatia had clocked more than 4,000 hours of flying on 16 different aircraft platforms.
-During his career, he had clocked almost 5,000 flying hours and was one of the most decorated officers of the Indian Air Force.
-Vinod also held the record for the oldest Indian to have performed a tandem skydive jump.
-He executed the jump at the age of 56 in 1999, jumping from an An-32 near Agra Airport.
-As of 2020, Vinod was a member of the executive council of the Manohar Parrikar Institute for Defence Studies and Analyses.
-After the death of Vinod Neb in 2024, Vinod Bhatia remains the only living Indian Air Force officer to have received the Vir Chakra Bar.
+As of 1 August 2001, Bhatia had accumulated more than 4,000 hours of flying on 16 different aircraft platforms.
+During his career, he accumulated almost 5,000 flying hours, and was one of the most decorated IAF officers.
+Bhatia held the record for the oldest Indian to have performed a tandem skydive jump.
+He executed the jump at the age of 56 from an An-32 near Agra Airport.
+Bhatia executed the jump on 17 September 1999, with the help of parachute instructor Sanjay Thapar.
+As of 2020, Bhatia was a member of the executive council of the Manohar Parrikar Institute for Defence Studies and Analyses.
+After the death of Vinod Neb in 2024, Bhatia remains the only living Indian Air Force officer to have received the Vir Chakra Bar.